Deltares/Geomorphometry.jl/README.md

 # GeoArrayOps
 Geospatial operations, cost and filtering algorithms as used in for elevation rasters.

-*This is a work in progress*

 ## Functionality
-- Terrain filters, such as Progressive Morphological Filters (PMF, SMF)
+- Terrain filters, such as Progressive Morphological Filters (PMF, SMF) and Skewness balancing
 - Geospatial cost (friction) operations that mimic PCRaster.
 These functions should however be more Julian, extensible and scale better.
 - Visualization, such as Perceptually Shaded Slope Map (PSSM)
 - Terrain analysis functions, such as roughness, Topographic Position Index (TPI), Terrain Ruggedness Index (TRI).